pmonasse/disparity-with-graph-cuts/README.txt

 - disp.tif (float TIFF image, able to contain negative values and with occluded pixels as NaN, Not A Number) and
 - disp.png, representing the same image directly viewable, with gray levels for disparity and cyan color for occluded pixels.
 The latter is useful as most image viewers do not understand float TIFF.
+The file disp.png should be similar to the one in folder ../images but may be slightly different, due to the random order of alpha.

 Usage
 -----